oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 Canonicalizer UnusedNodeRemoval at bci 9
 ```

-At a higher verbosity level, we can see that the bci 9 is relative to the inlined `StringLatin1#equals` method, which is
+We can run the program with `--long-bci=true` to see that the bci 9 is relative to the inlined `StringLatin1#equals`
-invoked by the root method at bci 44.
+method, which is invoked by the root method at bci 44.

 ```
 Canonicalizer UnusedNodeRemoval at bci {java.lang.StringLatin1.equals(byte[], byte[]): 9,
                                         java.lang.String.equals(Object): 44}
 ```

+Perhaps a better way to visualize the position of an optimization is to enable the optimization-context tree.
+Read the
+section about the optimization-context tree to learn more.

 ## Abstract methods